pulearn/pulearn/README.rst

 Adding documentation
 --------------------

-This project is documented using the `numpy docstring conventions`_, which were chosen as they are perhaps the most widely-spread conventions that are both supported by common tools such as Sphinx and result in human-readable docstrings (in my personal opinion, of course).
+This project is documented using the `numpy docstring conventions`_, which were chosen as perhaps the most widelspread conventions both supported by common tools such as Sphinx and resulting in human-readable docstrings (in my personal opinion, of course).
 When documenting code you add to this project, please follow `these conventions`_.

 .. _`numpy docstring conventions`: https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard
 .. _`these conventions`: https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard